Third in a series about the Inca Trail

 I was surprised how light the loads were among the hikers in the other groups.
 In contrast to the heavy backpacks carried by hikers in my Peru Treks group, these groups’ hikers were only wearing light day packs.
 Some were wearing no packs at all!
 It is possible to hire a personal porter for the 2nd day, though that doesn’t explain the lightly equipped hikers we saw on Day Three and Day Four as well.
 I guess some trekking companies shoulder a greater portion of their clients’ loads than others.
 I only hope that they do this by hiring more porters rather than illegally weighing down the porters after they pass through the checkpoints.

-After about an hour of hiking (9am) we came to our first rest stop, known as Tres Piedres.
+After about an hour of hiking we came to our first rest stop, known as Tres Piedres (Three Stones).
 There are squat toilets but no other amenities at this site.

 At the rest stop, I caught sight of a beautiful bird eating berries from a nearby bush.
 I borrowed Rachel’s superzoom to snap a few photos which proved useful in later identifying it as a scarlet-bellied mountain tanager.
-As its name implies, this species is found only at high altitude.
-Its range is long but narrow, following the Andes.
+As its name implies, this species is found only at high altitude, its range following the Andes.

 Leaving the rest area, we hiked another 30 minutes uphill to reach what I consider the most fascinating section of the day’s hike, the cloud forest.
 Up until then, the trail from Wayllabamba had been bordered by bushes and some not too dense sections of forest.